-Purpose of Policy: To outline the accounting and reporting requirements for tangible capital assets.
+Purpose of Policy: The objective of this policy is to outline the accounting and reporting requirements for tangible capital assets.

 Scope: This policy applies to all departments, boards, and commissions, agencies and other organizations falling within the reporting entity of the Town of Carlyle.